cannavit/KubeSmokeTest/README.md

 | --project-name  | SMKTEST_PROJECT_NAME | Name of the project when the test go to running                  |
 | --namespace     | SMKTEST_NAMPESPACE   | Namespace of the kubernetes node                                 |

-## Table of Commands Smoke-Master:
+## Table of Commands Smoke Master:

 These are the parameters to enable the different types of smoke tests